anninahelmy/cg-hs2019/Serie 2/assignment2_kiener_portmann/readme.txt

 Ambient contribution:
 for the ambient contribution we followed exactly the description from the lecture: We multiplied the ambient-material factor with the ambient light.
-This was quite easy to achieve.
+This was quite easy to achieve. (screenshot: spheres.diffuse)

 Diffuse contribution:
 We first set the diffuse color part to zero and then add with a for loop for every lightsource (stored in the lights array) the diffuse component.
+(screenshot: spheres.diffuse)

 Specular contribution:
 For the specular contribution we did the same as for the ambient and diffuse contribution and followed the information on the slides.
 The biggest challenge here was to describe the r-vector, but we figured it out eventually since this is also provided on the slides.
 With googling we also figured out how to implement the exponent 'shininess' with the pow-function.
+(Sadly, we forgot to take a screenshot of this step)

 Shadows: